LightNeO/qauto-retro-gaming-store/TESTING_FRAMEWORK_PLAN.md

-# 🧪 QA Automation Testing Framework Plan (Atomic)
+# 🧪 QA Automation Testing Framework Plan

 ## Overview
 This document outlines the comprehensive testing framework implementation plan for the Retro Gaming Store using Python, pytest, and Playwright with Page Object Model (POM) design pattern.
-The framework is designed to implement **150+ atomic test cases** that each verify exactly one specific functionality.
+The framework is designed to implement **150+ test cases** that each verify exactly one specific functionality.

 ## 🎯 Testing Framework Architecture